ulumbagas/food_data-cleaning/README.md

 <h2 align="center">About Repository</h2>

-**Objective this repository is to clean dataset so that it can perform further data analysis**
+**The objective of this repository is to provide a comprehensive guide on dataset cleaning using SQL.
+It primarily focuses on correcting inconsistent data types, fixing inconsistent data values, and removing unnecessary strings to enhance the accuracy and reliability of data analysis.
+By implementing these cleaning techniques, the repository aims to facilitate further analysis and ensure the reliability of the dataset for meaningful insights.**